 If you want to know how much paid leave you’re entitled to under the FMLA, contact your human resources department.
-You’ll need to provide evidence that you meet the eligibility requirements.
+Best Excuses to Quit Without Giving Notice You’ll need to provide evidence that you meet the eligibility requirements.

 The world is full of people who have been able to achieve great success despite having some sort of disability.
 However, it takes determination and hard work to succeed in life.
 While you might think that your career is your most important asset, it’s actually your personal health that determines how long you live and what quality of life you experience.

 If you’re feeling stressed out, exhausted, or sick, it’s probably best to take a step back and assess your situation.
 You could be putting your health at risk if you continue to put off making changes in your life.
 Don’t wait until something goes wrong; start now.

 is one reason why people are afraid to speak out against sexual harassment in the workplace.

 A recent survey conducted by CareerBuilder found that nearly half of workers say they’re afraid to report sexual harassment because of fear of retaliation.
 A quarter of respondents said they’ve witnessed sexual misconduct in the office, while another 20% said they know someone who has been harassed.